WesleySalesberry/encpros/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of Python and Django
-* As of current Python version is 3.9
+* As of current, the version is Python 3.9

 ## Contributing to ENC Home Pros
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->